6 of the top must-see sights in Majorca

 The Caves of Drach, or Cuevas del Drach as they are known in Spanish, are unlike anything that you are likely to have seen before.
 They are located in Porto Cristo, a town on the east coast of Majorca, and extend 25 metres down below ground level.

-The caves themselves are about 1,200 metres wide and even include the underground Lake Martel.
-If you don't fancy walking through the caves, you can take a boat trip, and there are plenty of paths if you just want to take a stroll.
+The caves are about 1,200 metres wide and include the underground Lake Martel.
+If you don't fancy walking through the caves, you can take a boat trip, and there are plenty of paths if you just want to take an easy stroll.

 2. Serra de Tramuntana

-Seriously, these rocky mountains are incredibly pretty.
-Some holidaymakers choose to hike up the mountains, which can take anywhere between three and eight hours depending on the route, while others choose to hire a car and drive to the top.
+These rocky mountains are incredibly pretty.
+Some choose to hike up the mountains, which can take anywhere between three and eight hours depending on the route, while others opt for hiring a car and driving to the top.